Jan van der Venne: Life

 Very little is known about Van der Venne's life and career.
 Even though some of the artist's works bear the mark of the Antwerp Guild of Saint Luke, he is believed to have been active mainly in Brussels.
-This is testified by his relationships with prominent personalities in Brussels including at the court.
-Both Cardinal-infant Ferdinand and Archduke Leopold Wilhelm, the governors of the Spanish Netherlands, were his patrons.
+This view is supported by his relationships with prominent personalities in Brussels including at the court.
+Both Cardinal-infant Ferdinand and Archduke Leopold Wilhelm, governors of the Spanish Netherlands, were his patrons.
 Van der Venne is recorded as a master in the Guild of Saint Luke in Brussels in 1616.

 He is believed to have been active as a painter as well as a gilder of moldings and perhaps even a painter of imitation marble on frames and altarpieces.
 He remained active in Brussels where he died in or before 1651 as is testified by a payment made to his wife in 1651 in which she is described as a widow.